s-di-cola/swapcast/docs/src/src/RewardDistributor.sol/contract.RewardDistributor.md

 ### unpause

-Unpauses the contract, allowing claimReward to be called again
+Unpauses the contract, allowing claimReward to be called again.

-*Only callable by the owner when paused*
+*Only callable by the owner when the contract is paused.
+This function restores normal operation after an emergency pause.*

 ```solidity